scyclow/fake-internet-money-dev/notes.md

 # TODO
+- be really careful about showing object, numeral in strip layout
 - make sure dneomination is always displayed, exspecially in portrait
 - make sure all numerals are shadowed on thirds layout
 - make max rosette stroke weight ~1.25